 over 55 years.
 Basil's career saw him running meat plants in England and Southern Ireland as well as ensuring his local butchers shops were well respected in the local community.
 Sadly Basil passed away in February of 2016 but his legacy lives

-We are so proud of our foods we challenge you to find better.
+We are so proud of our foods and we challenge you to find better.
 After all we specifically avoid those processes and additives which, whilst highly profitable for the producer, can be detrimental to fresh quality.
 We welcome you to taste our very

 special West Country fare wherever you might live